-Target Shooting: CME/LE_TargetShooting
+5.8.2 Target Shooting: CME/LE_TargetShooting

-Definition: the shooter was aiming for a target and unintentionally hit a person.
+The shooter was aiming for a target and unintentionally hit a person.

-Discussion: Target shooting can occur either in the setting of a formal shooting range or in an informal "backyard" setting (e.g., teenagers shooting at signposts on a fence accidentally hits a person).
+Target shooting can occur either in the setting of a formal shooting range or in an informal "backyard" setting (e.g., teenagers shooting at signposts on a fence accidentally hits a person).

-Self-defensive shooting: CME/LE_SelfDefense
+5.8.3 Self-defensive shooting: CME/LE_SelfDefense

-Definition: victim was attempting to defend him or herself with a gun and inadvertently shot him or herself.
+Victim was attempting to defend him or herself with a gun and inadvertently shot him or herself.

-Discussion: Endorse only if the shooting was self-inflicted.
+Endorse only if the shooting was self-inflicted.

-• If the victim is shooting at law enforcement officers who are trying to arrest him/her when they accidentally shoot himself/herself, this circumstance be coded "No".
+If the victim is shooting at law enforcement officers who are trying to arrest him/her when they accidentally shoot himself/herself, this circumstance be coded "No".
 Please put this information in the narrative.

-Celebratory firing: CME/LE_CelebratoryFiring
+5.8.4 Celebratory firing: CME/LE_CelebratoryFiring

-Definition: the shooter was firing the gun in a celebratory manner with no intention of threatening or endangering others (e.g., revelers on New Year's Eve shooting their guns in the air at midnight).
+The shooter was firing the gun in a celebratory manner with no intention of threatening or endangering others (e.g., revelers on New Year's Eve shooting their guns in the air at midnight).

-Discussion: Firing warning shots in the air (for example to break up a fight) should not be coded as celebratory if the shot unintentionally strikes a bystander, but should be coded as homicide for Type of Death (since the gun was used in a threatening manner to control others).
+Firing warning shots in the air (for example to break up a fight) should not be coded as celebratory if the shot unintentionally strikes a bystander, but should be coded as homicide for Type of Death (since the gun was used in a threatening manner to control others).

-Loading or unloading gun: CME/LE_GunFiredLoadingUnloading
+5.8.5 Loading or unloading gun: CME/LE_GunFiredLoadingUnloading

-Definition: shooter was loading or unloading ammunition from the gun when it discharged.
+Shooter was loading or unloading ammunition from the gun when it discharged.

-Cleaning gun, repair and assembling: CME/LE_GunCleaning
+5.8.6 Cleaning gun, repair and assembling: CME/LE_GunCleaning

-Definition: the shooter pulled the trigger or the gun otherwise discharged (e.g., bumped gun while cleaning) while cleaning, repairing, or assembling/disassembling the gun.
+The shooter pulled the trigger or the gun otherwise discharged (e.g., bumped gun while cleaning) while cleaning, repairing, or assembling/disassembling the gun.